quantonganh/drone-debug/README.md

 # drone-debug

-Drone plugin to dump the environment variables, useful to debug.
+Drone plugin to dump the environment variables and content of filesystem, useful to debug.

 ## Build

 Build the binary with the following commands:

 ```
-go build
+CGO_ENABLED=0 GOOS=linux GOARCH=amd64 go build -a -tags netgo
 ```

 ## Docker